- How is the global financial crisis affecting international politics?

 Visit the School of Politics and International Relations webpages.

-A minimum of an upper-second class honours degree in Politics or a related discipline.
-Students should also have IELTS 7 (including 7 in the writing component), if your first language is not English.
+A minimum of an upper-second class honours or equivalent in a related degree.
+IELTS 7.0 (minimum 6.5 in the writing component) for students requiring a language qualification.

 Students from outside of the UK help form a global community here at QMUL.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 You can find details on our English language entry requirements website.